-Dominic Xavier on loss, self-motivation & the craft of sharing your skill
+Dominic Xavier on loss, self-motivation & the craft and importance of guitar making and sharing your skill

 Dominic Xavier makes guitars, particularly classical guitars.
-As he would say when say classical it means tradition and like everything else classical has evolved for a period of 100 years like a cooking recipe.
+As he would say, classical means traditional and like everything else, classical has evolved for a period of 100 years like a cooking recipe.

 One of the most important things for an artist of any kind is Self-Motivation says Dominic